Design Thinking Model: DART

 Define

 In this phase, you need to compile the data obtained from the first phase.
-Then you examine and synthesise your findings to define the fundamental issues you and your team have uncovered.
+Then you examine and synthesize your findings to define the fundamental issues you and your team have uncovered.
 You define them as problem statements.
 You can use personas to keep your efforts focused on people.

 Ideate